-Your Brand in 6 Questions
+Your Brand in 6 Simple Questions

 The idea of branding goes back hundreds of years to at least the 1500s and, probably, even earlier.
 Originally, a brand was a simple mark to easily and quickly communicate ownership of property - think of a rancher branding his cattle.
 Over the centuries, a brand mark came to communicate the quality of a product to a consumer who was far removed from the manufacturer and helped the merchant stand out in increasingly crowded and competitive marketplaces.